Why is it that men are overwhelmingly more likely to be in charge of a family's savings and investments

 This phenomena is actually just a variation that women face often enough in their professions.
 However, when it comes to investments, there's a different set of stereotypes at work.
 There's the basic assumption that men are the savers and investors while women are the spenders.
 This is incredibly widespread and not just in a traditional background.
 Watch the ads on TV.
 There are plenty which show women as the wise and smart and sensible decision-makers and men as the impulsive ones.
 However, these are all likely to be in things like nutrition or consumer goods and such.
 When it comes to ads that are about financial products, you see the reverse.
 The wise and foresightful husband plans for the future while the woman is buying LCD TVs, etc.

 So how will this change?
 I for one don't think that any kind of top-down, patronising solution (an investment equivalent of a women's bank, for instance) is going to work.
 Nor are the bizarre 'specially for women' bank accounts - they're just marketing gimmicks.
 Money is power, and that power extends not just to earning money but managing it, investing it and having a say in what's done.
 This kind of power is something that's transferred not when someone who has it gives it away, but when someone who doesn't have it steps up and acquires it.

-At the end of the day, there's no difference between men who don't know enough about personal finance and women who don't enough.
+At the end of the day, there's no difference between men who don't know enough about personal finance and women who don't know enough.
 Both are a majority.
-And there's no separate men's and women's solutions to this.
+And there are no separate men's and women's solutions to this.
 Regardless of gender, there are plenty of resources out there to educate oneself and pull one's level of understanding up by the bootstraps, as it were.
-It's sounds like a tough job, but there it is.
+It sounds like a tough job, but there it is.